LouisVRX/HuBBuB-SLM/README.md

 * Hubbub is a fully automated low-cost noise monitoring station based on Raspberry Pi.
 Featuring an user interface (control/configuration), a telegram bot, visualization screen, scheduler, wifi hotspot and much more ;
-It is a perfect tool for long term sound level measurement, research purpose or impact studies and was used in several research studies
+It is a perfect tool for long term sound level measurement without expensive equipment.
+It was used in several research studies.
 If you interested in this or if you want more informations please contact me.